ki-editor/ki-editor/docs/src/normal-mode/movement-actions.md

 In this case, you can select `world`, [Change](./actions/index.md#change) it, and press `backspace` 5 times.

-However, that's inefficient, that can be shorten by:
+However, that's inefficient, and that can be shortened by:

 1. Select `hello`
 1. Set selection mode to [Word (Short)](./selection-modes/regex-based.md#word-short)